Learning Poisson Binomial Distributions: Abstract

 \section{Abstract}

-We consider a basic problem in unsupervised learning: learning an unknown \emph{Poisson Binomial Distribution} over $\{0,1,\dots,n\}$.
-A Poisson Binomial Distribution (PBD) is a sum $X = X_1 + \cdots + X_n$ of $n$ independent Bernoulli random variables which may have arbitrary expectations.
-We work in a framework where the learner is given access to independent draws from the distribution and must (with high probability) output a hypothesis distribution which has total variation distance at most $\eps$ from the unknown target PBD.
+We consider a basic problem in unsupervised learning: learning an unknown \emph{Poisson Binomial Distribution}.
+A Poisson Binomial Distribution (PBD) over $\{0,1,\dots,n\}$ is the distribution of a sum of $n$ independent Bernoulli random variables which may have arbitrary, potentially non-equal, expectations.
+These distributions were first studied by S. Poisson in 1837 \cite{Poisson:37} and are a natural $n$-parameter generalization of the familiar Binomial Distribution.
+Surprisingly, prior to our work this basic learning problem was poorly understood, and known results for it were far from optimal.

-As our main result we give a highly efficient algorithm which learns to $\eps$-accuracy using $\tilde{O}(1/\eps^3)$ samples independent of $n$.
-The running time of the algorithm is \emph{quasilinear} in the size of its input data, i.e. $\tilde{O}(\log(n)/\eps^3)$ bit-operations (observe that each draw from the distribution is a $\log(n)$-bit string).
-This is nearly optimal since any algorithm must use $\Omega(1/\eps^2)$ samples.
-We also give positive and negative results for some extensions of this learning problem.
+We essentially settle the complexity of the learning problem for this basic class of distributions.
+As our first main result we give a highly efficient algorithm which learns to $\eps$-accuracy (with respect to the total variation distance) using $\tilde{O}(1/\eps^3)$ samples \emph{independent of $n$}.
+The running time of the algorithm is \emph{quasilinear} in the size of its input data, i.e., $\tilde{O}(\log(n)/\eps^3)$ bit-operations.\footnote{We write $\tilde{O}(\cdot)$ to hide factors which are polylogarithmic in the argument to $\tilde{O}(\cdot)$; thus, for example, $\tilde{O}(a \log b)$ denotes a quantity which is {$O(a \log b \cdot \log^c(a \log b))$} for some absolute constant $c$.} (Observe that each draw from the distribution is a $\log(n)$-bit string.) {Our second main result is a {\em proper} learning algorithm that learns to $\eps$-accuracy using $\tilde{O}(1/\eps^2)$ samples, and runs in time $(1/\eps)^{\poly (\log (1/\eps))} \cdot \log n$.} This sample complexity is nearly optimal, since any algorithm {for this problem} must use $\Omega(1/\eps^2)$ samples.
+We also give positive and negative results for some extensions of this learning problem to weighted sums of independent Bernoulli random variables.